Generalizing to unseen domains via distribution matching: Learning domain agnostic representations for domain generalization

+\textbf{Remark 1:} Notice that the right-most term in Theorem 1 accounts for the mismatch between the labeling functions $f_{S_{\pi}}$ and $f_U$, which reduces to 0 in most adopted scenarios within domain adaption/generalization applications, since it is often considered that the \emph{covariate shift assumption} holds \cite{ben2010impossibility}.
+Under such setting, the labeling functions are the same across all domains in the support of $\mathfrak{D}$, i.e. $f_{S_i}=f_{U_j}=f$ for all $i\in [N_S]$ and $j\in[N_U]$.
+Besides the covariate shift assumption, previous work on multi-source domain adaptation \cite{hoffman2018algorithms} considered the case where the unseen domain $\mathcal{D}_U$ can be represented as a mixture of the sources with weights $\pi_i$, $i\in[N_S]$, i.e. $\mathcal{D}_U=\bar{\mathcal{D}}_U$.
+When such assumption holds, the term indicated by $\gamma$ in Theorem 1 will vanish.
+We thus re-state in Corollary 1 the previous result under such simplifying assumptions.

+\textbf{Corollary 1} \textit{(Generalization to unseen domains within $\Lambda_S$ under the covariate shift assumption).
+Let all domains within the the support of the meta-distribution $\mathfrak{D}$ have labeling function $f$.
+Let $S$ be set of source domains and its convex-hull be denoted as $\Lambda_S$.
+The risk $R_U[h]$ of a hypothesis $h$ on an unseen domain $ \mathcal{D}_U \in \Lambda_S$, is upper-bounded by:}

-\textit{Proof.} C.f. supplementary material.
+\textit{Proof.} C.f.
+Supplementary material.

-The result discussed on the above can be used to define algorithms relying solely on source data, \emph{unlike domain adaptation approaches}.
+\textbf{Remark 2:} Based on the introduced results we define in the following an algorithm relying solely on source data, \emph{unlike domain adaptation approaches}.
 While the total source risk can be minimized as usual, $\epsilon$ can be minimized by encoding source data to a space where source domains are hard to distinguish.
+We remark that we empirically found (c.f.
+Sections \ref{exp:h_div} and \ref{exp:eeg}) the proposed algorithm was able to succeed even in scenarios where the considered assumptions are not likely to hold.

+\textbf{Remark 3:} We further highlight that the introduced results also provide insights regarding \emph{the importance of acquiring diverse datasets} in practice when targeting domain generalization (and hint as to why data augmentation is often helpful).
+The more diverse a dataset is regarding the number of domains present at training time, more likely it is that an unseen distribution lies within the convex hull of the source domains (i.e. $\gamma \rightarrow 0$).
+Therefore, not only the amount of data is important to achieve better generalization on unseen domains, but also the diversity of the training data is crucial.